-At the Lily Blanche studio ideas come together, often in unexpected ways.
-But running through the collections are the themes of celebrating life and expressing love.
+Running through the Lily Blanche collections are the themes of celebrating life and expressing love.
 The team loves designing pieces with hidden secrets.
 We want our jewellery to surprise and delight.

 "Jewellery Connects Us With The Past In An Intimate Way"